holdensparacino/snowstudy.github.io/README.md

 # Blog
-Repository for portfolio/blog website
+Repository for portfolio/blog website.
 Including portfolio to start, blog to come